How to become a baby photographer

 Love kids?
 Love photography?
 Try your hand at being a baby photographer.
 While the idea of being in a studio with all your equipment, with pretty sets to hand and with adorable babies ready to be your subject may seem easy, there is lots to consider when it comes to becoming a baby photographer.

-A baby photographer is a commercial photographer who is commissioned by families to photograph their babies, this can even include documenting the pregnancy before taking the perfect shot of the new born bundle of joy.
+A baby photographer is a commercial photographer who is commissioned by families to photograph their babies, this can even include documenting the pregnancy before taking the perfect shot of the newborn bundle of joy.
 Most baby photographers will work for photography companies or independently in their own studios, but some may travel to client homes to capture mummy and baby in their natural, relaxed setting.
+The baby photographer will not only be capturing photos but also memories of the little one, something that can be embraced in a baby photo book.

 What sort of salary can I expect?